 - Avoid mammoth contracts.
 Work with sprints, backlogs, and weekly synchro calls.

 - Think about building a brand in the entrepreneur’s ecosystem.
 Startups talk with other startups, and the easier a corporate is to work with, the higher the chance they’ll be rewarded with the best collaborations.

 - For the ‘matchmakers’ at the roundtable, communication, and an understanding of the commitments (time, money, resources, mentors, organizational support including legal, failures handling and success sharing like rev share %) made by each party was crucial for an effective partnership.
 These programs, whether corporate accelerators or incubators, corporate innovation labs, venture arms or venture building units, all require long-term, management commitment, measured in years not months.

-- Innovation can't be done because a corporation wants to publish the next press release; a red flag needs to be waved when open innovation is conducted to make a company looks innovative.
-Open innovation may bring collaborative people together to do something interesting, but if it doesn't deliver results, it will be another PR diamond which real business will not even look at after this big press release.
+- Innovation can’t be done because a corporation wants to publish the next press release; a red flag needs to be waved when open innovation is conducted to make a company looks innovative.
+Open innovation may bring collaborative people together to do something interesting, but if it doesn’t deliver results, it will be another PR diamond that real business will not even look at after this big press release.

 Final thoughts on startup – corporate collaboration.

 Because corporations and more developed companies and startups work for different objectives and purposes, we can only compare them to some degree.
 Despite the differences, numerous corporations decide to conduct collaborative innovation with startups to come up with more innovative business solutions, technologies, and business models.

 Because of restricted resources, startups are investing in organic, scalable growth by developing a growth mindset and focusing on doing fast experiments to check as quickly as possible which value offering works and which doesn’t.

 Building new isn’t necessarily the primary focus for enterprises; the supportive ways of creating value aren’t always as critically considered as they are in startups.